aws-ia/terraform-prefect-agent-ec2/examples/bring-your-own-network/README.md

 <!-- BEGIN_TF_DOCS -->
 # Bring Your Own Network

-Configuration in this directory creates the Prefect agent deployed on a single EC2 instance in an autoscaling group.
+Configuration in this directory creates the Prefect Docker agent deployed on a single EC2 instance in an autoscaling group.

 ![architecture diagram](https://github.com/aws-ia/terraform-prefect-agent-ec2/tree/main/images/bring-your-own-network.png)